stanford-crfm/helm/docs/installation.md

 ```

 Some models (e.g., DALLE-mini/mega) and metrics (`DetectionMetric`) require extra dependencies that are
 not available on PyPI.
-To install these dependencies, run the
+To install these dependencies, download and run the
 [extra install script](https://github.com/stanford-crfm/helm/blob/main/install-heim-extras.sh):

 ```